K-rnivoro/Keymmodore-64/README.md

 - / (slash) mutes the audio output (*).
 - C fires the Calculator (if supported by the Operative System).

-Also, as explained below, F1 to F7 keys switch to different Modes or keyboards layouts, depending what computer you want to emulate (using an emulator):
+Also, F1 to F7 keys switch to different Modes or keyboards layouts, depending what computer you want to emulate in the emulator:

 - F1: Commodore-64, VIC-20 and Plus/4 Compatible Mode.
 - F3: Commodore-128 Compatible Mode.
 - F5: PET Graphics Keyboard Compatible Mode.
 - C= + F5 (already in PET Graphics Mode): PET Business Keyboard Compatible Mode.
 - CONTROL: Back to PC Compatible Mode.

+If you wired the RGB LED it will show you which is the active mode.
+The color code of the LED is described later.

 To avoid any confussion, it is not possible to switch between two Emulator Modes (except PET Graphics to Business) .
 You have to switch back to PC Compatible Mode first by pressing C= and CONTROL.
 Also remember you need the configuration keyboard layout files for your emulator to work properly.